CSIA Certification – Licensing & Chimney Sweep Certificate

-For all things relating to chimneys, chimney sweeps and services are considered the go-to guys.
+For all things relating to chimneys, chimney sweeps, and services are considered the go-to guys.

 No one wants to hire a chimney sweep that isn’t certified.

-As such, the Chimney Safety Institute of America certification came up as a timely response to such need.
+As such, the Chimney Safety Institute of America certification came up as a timely response to such a need.

-Not All Chimney Sweeps Are certified
+Not All Chimney Sweeps Are Certified.

 Due to the not-so-stringent regulations governing chimney sweep activities, you’re likely to find that quite many chimney sweeps aren’t certified.